Folsom Spousal Support Attorneys Rancho Cordova

 Yes, spousal support can be waived by the parties.
 Unlike child support, which cannot be waived, the parties do have the option to waive spousal support and terminate the court’s ability to order support payments.

 The attorneys at Mayer & Young, PC are experienced in obtaining and defending parties against spousal support orders.
-We are available to help you with your case today, contact us at (916) 631-1996 to schedule your free 30 minute consultation.
+We are available to help you with your case today, contact us at (916) 631-1996 to schedule your reduced fee consultation.

 Skip to content